junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Introduced in House
 - 2015-06-25 — Introduced in House
 - 2015-06-25 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-03-01 — Committee Consideration and Mark-up Session Held.
+- 2016-03-01 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2016-04-12 — Placed on the House Calendar, Calendar No. 104.
+- 2016-04-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-483.
+- 2016-04-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+114-483.